grqphical/cash/README.md

 ### Set data

 ```
-SET [key] [value] [?COMPRESS]
+SET [key] [?COMPRESS] [value]
 ```

-Sets ket to value, if COMPRESS is added as the third argument, the value will be compressed with gzip
+Sets ket to value, if COMPRESS is added as the second argument, the value will be compressed with gzip

 ### Get data